c4spar/cliffy-manual/prompt/types/select.md

 You can change the search input label with the `searchLabel` option.

+### Display usage info

+The `info` option enables the info bar which displays some usage information.

 ### Child options

 The `options` option allows you to group options together.
 It accepts an array